fishjam-dev/ts-client-sdk/readme.md

   type: "camera" | "screen";
 };

-// Creates a new JellyfishClient object to interact with Jellyfish const client = new JellyfishClient<PeerMetadata, TrackMetadata>();
+// Creates a new FishjamClient object to interact with Fishjam const client = new JellyfishClient<PeerMetadata, TrackMetadata>();

 const peerToken = prompt("Enter peer token") ??
 "YOUR_PEER_TOKEN";